algoryn-nl/reachy-mini-desktop-app/README.md

 - [Testing Guide](./docs/TESTING_GUIDE.md) - How to test the application
 - [Architecture](./docs/STATE_MACHINE.md) - Application state machine and architecture

+### Application Store

+The application includes a built-in store for discovering and installing apps:

+- **Discover Apps**: Browse apps from Hugging Face Spaces tagged with `reachy_mini`
+- **Install & Manage**: Install, uninstall, start, and stop apps with a simple interface
+- **Search & Filter**: Find apps by name or filter by categories
+- **Create Apps**: Access tutorials to learn how to build your own Reachy Mini applications

+Apps are managed through the FastAPI daemon API, which handles installation and execution.

 ## 🛠️ Development

 ### Available Scripts